OctopusDeploy/blog/blog/2017-10/octopus-v4-uxui.md

 The goal for each page is to be intuitive, for a user to immediately know where they are, what to do, and how to do it.
 We recognized some pages were busy, with text explaining what each section was and buttons that looked the same.
 To reduce the amount of mental effort required we applied some simple design principles:
 Hierarchy for focus and flow
-Color, size, and position helped 4.0 achieve a level of hierarchy, within the layout and components.
+Color, size, and position helped 4.0 achieve a level of hierarchy within the layout and components.

 The button component uses color to determine primary actions, secondary actions, and ternary actions which usually appear inline.
 Any action that users don’t use often or we don’t want accidentally clicked is now in an overflow menu.